divine-ray/Servilia/Items/Texts, Books, Written Things/Childish Book of Prayers.md

+---
+tags:
+  - Children-of-the-Flame
+  - Religion
+  - Workpiece
+  - Written-Text
+---
-Excerpt One
+Excerpt One:
 	We are the Children.
 The [[Children of The Flame]].
 	The Flame...
 	Must live on.
 	How do we know?
 The heat tells us.
 The Heart...
 A being, a deity beyond, has sacrificed its core, for us, so that we spread the word, the heat. burn.
 BURN. **BURN THEM ALL.**
->First Spark, First Book of Cinders, First Blaze
+~ First Spark, First Book of Cinders, First Blaze
 ###### *Preamble:*
 That is our desire, our goal.
 Everyone, everything, consumed by the flame.
 Our history rests within fumes of smoke, but you are capable of dividing the fumes.